-A different approach to determining agent's valuation of alternative consumption paths is presented by Alvarez and Jermann (2004) who define the "marginal cost" of business cycles as the ratio of a market price of a claim to the true consumption process to that of an alternative path with the same mean but lower uncertainty.
-While this approach has the advantage of being preference-free, it is not obvious how to attain the required market prices.
+A different approach to determining an agent's valuation of alternative consumption paths is presented by Alvarez and Jermann (2004), who define the "marginal cost" of business cycles as the ratio of a market price of a claim to the true consumption process to that of an alternative path with the same mean but lower uncertainty.
+Although this approach has the advantage of being preference free, it is not obvious how to attain the required market prices.
 (It may well be applicable in the future if pandemic insurance becomes widely traded.)

 Our model is related to Ai (2010) and Gourio (2012).
-We share many of features of each, but differ by offering a setting that allows us to connect to our unique empirical data.
+We share many of the features of each, but differ by offering a setting that allows us to connect to our unique empirical data.
 Both of those papers feature shocks to the stock of productive capital, with endogenous consumption.
-Like Ai (2010), our model is in continuous time and allows for frictionless adjustment to capital.
-That paper also studies the effect of parameter uncertainty, although not in a setting with rare disasters.
-We differ from Gourio (2012) in modelling extended disasters, like pandemics, whose expected duration is a crucial and evolving feature of the economy.

-While the literature studying the economic impact of COVID-19 has exploded in a short period of time, there is relatively little focus on the role played by vaccine development and its progress.
+Like Ai (2010), our model is in continuous time and allows for frictionless adjustment to capital. esp That paper also studies the effect of parameter uncertainty, although not in a setting with rare disasters.
+We differ from Gourio (2012) in modeling extended disasters, She evolving feature of the economy.
+Although the literature studying the economic impact of COVID-19 has exploded in a short period of time, there is relatively little focus on the role played by vaccine development and its progress.